Individual & Family Emergency Planning

 - Learn about emergency procedures at work, schools, and anywhere your family spends time.

 - Identify escape routes from your home.
-Find tow ways out of each room.
+Find two ways out of each room.

 - Find safe spots in your home, especially for tornadoes and shelter-in-place.